Hi there, great to meet you! I’m Alison Andrews and I’m the voice and cook behind Loving It Vegan.

 We both do a bit of recipe creating, with Jaye more recently taking on a little more of that side of things – always the savory things, the baking and sweet side of things is all mine!

 My love for vegetarian and vegan food goes back a long way.
 I first went vegetarian in 1999.

 When Jaye and I met in 2004, (and married in 2007) we went on a food and life adventure together.
 Before I met Jaye I was quite boring and limited when it came to food.
 Jaye had a very adventurous palate which very quickly rubbed off on me.

-So we got on the vegan (and sometimes vegetarian) train in 2005 and then took a detour via the raw vegan and then fruitarian trains (??) and then jumped back on the vegan train and had all kinds of culinary adventures along the way.
+So we got on the vegan/vegetarian train together in 2005 and then took a detour via the raw vegan and then fruitarian trains (??) and then jumped back on the vegan/vegetarian train and had all kinds of culinary adventures along the way.

 People were always saying to us that we should open a restaurant.
 But as people who had done a bit of work in hospitality in our 20’s, we were like no way!
 Way too much hard work!

 Nonetheless it seemed like the most important piece of information people seemed to want from us most of the time was: what was that recipe for cashew cheese dip that you made for that party?
-Or please tell me how to make that soup with the coconut cream or how on earth did you make those vegan chocolate cookies?
+Or please tell me how to make that butternut squash soup with the coconut cream or how on earth did you make those vegan chocolate cookies?

 So…even though being recipe creators for a food blog isn’t something we always wanted to be when we grew up (it wasn’t a job that even existed when we were growing up) it was quite a natural fit for both of us.